ndiego/social-sharing-block/readme.txt

 * No block library required 🎉
 * Built almost entirely with native WordPress components
 * Will get additional functionality as it's added to WordPress core (margin, borders, responsive controls etc.)
+* Plugin is intentionally light weight and adds no frontend JavaScript files.

 === Stay Connected ===